EDPM - India, USA

 Some of the 36 Knowledge Areas covered are: Stakeholder Management, Need Analysis, Business Case, Success Criteria, Scope Definition, Time Management, Cost & Finance, Project Management Plan, Roles & Responsibilities, Risk & Opportunity, Procurement, Quality, Information Management & Reporting, Contract Administration, Communication, Organization Structures, Leadership, Motivation, Conflict Resolution, Team Performance, Negotiation, Change Management, Issue Management, Problem Solving, Internal & External Interfaces, Health, Safety and Environment, Closeout, Post Project Evaluation, CSR, Agile methodology etc.

-At the end of this Module (PM1), the participants will be given a comprehensive 2.5 hour examination which leads to the Certificate in Project Management (CIPM) credential.
+At the end of this Module (PM1), the participants will be given a comprehensive 2.5 hour examination with negative marking which leads to the Certificate in Project Management (CIPM) credential.
 This certificate is administered and awarded by the International Institute of Projects and Program Management (i2P2M).

 We conduct a 30 minute test - Project Management Knowledge Quotient (PMKQ)TM comprising of 20 questions at the start of the 1st Module of I/EDPM to assess each participants current knowledge and

-then compare this with their performance in the 2.5 hour CIPM certicate exam after 3 days of extensive training on Totality of Project Management which extensively covers all areas of project management.
+then compare this with their performance in the 2.5 hour CIPM certificate exam after 3 days of extensive training on Totality of Project Management which extensively covers all areas of project management across th eight project life cycle phases.
 The improvement seen is phenomenal - on average the knowledge domain of all participants has gone up by a factor of 2.6 times.
 This is based on participants of class 2016 and 2017.

 Report on Module 1 - Is must and should be written by participants suggesting changes in their own work environment in view of inputs gained in the Totality of Project Management module..